innerNULL/pypack/README.md

 * Needs a customized python environment running pyspark job on yarn cluster.
 * Needs a specific python environment on a server without a `sudo` account.
 * Build a unify python environment both on offline and online environment.
+* Build a pre-built python runtime to avoid packaging process when launching a python program.

 ## How to Run?